RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 5. Access to some development tools, e.g. git and a C++ toolchain.
 6. A Julia base environment containing `Pkg`, `DrWatson`, `Pluto` and `PlutoUI`.

-## Setup the Pluto based ROS notebooks
+## Setup the Pluto based ROSStanPluto notebooks

 To (locally) use this project, do the following: